jpau/blog/content/posts/data-teams-have-a-happiness-problem.md

 ---
-title: Data teams have a happiness problem
+title: Data has a happiness problem
 date:
 template: ''
 draft: false